kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/oop/notes/03-polymorphism.md

 ### Method Overloading

-Method overloading is a feature that allows a class to have more than one method having the same name, if their argument lists are different.
-It is similar to constructor overloading in Java, that allows a class to have more than one constructor having different argument lists.
+Method overloading is a feature that allows a class to have more than one method having the same name, if their parameter lists are different.
+It is similar to **constructor overloading** in Java, that allows a class to have more than one constructor having different argument lists.

 Let's take an example of a class that has two methods having the same name but different in parameters.